Winner takes all.

 Fang leaned back onto his hands and cocked his head towards Iggy.
 "I dare you to go sit in Iggy's lap."

-Utter horror painted Nudge's face.
-Her eyes widened and her mouth pursed into a thin line, perhaps considering unleashing a litany of phrases that just might ban her from any church, ever.
+Utter horror painted Nudge's face, her eyes widened and her mouth pursed into a thin line.
+Perhaps she was considering unleashing a litany of phrases that would get her banned from any church, ever.
 Lucky for her, she glanced at Max and chose to live instead of curse her way from here to London.
-Nudge risked a glance at Iggy.
+Turning her head, Nudge risked a glance at Iggy.
 He deserved credit for not being a total ass about it, Max supposed, but he was still wearing that lop-sided smile that spoke volumes of smugness.
 With a defeated huff, Nudge stood up and stomped towards the couch.
-For a second it looked like she wanted to actually just knock Iggy off of the couch, but finally, she sat herself in his lap.
+For a second it looked like she wanted to just knock Iggy off it, but finally, she sat herself in his lap.
 Much to Max's annoyance, Gazzy whistled.
 That was it, no more late night television for the kids.

 In a mumble, Nudge made the brazen choice to continue digging the hole deeper.
 "Angel, truth or dare?"
 That couldn't go too wrong, could it?